 Watch the Webinar

-Will Benton, CEO of GAINSystems was interviewed by SupplyChainBrain regarding Inventory Optimization (see link below).
-In the interview he clarifies the definition of true optimization and dispels many of the errant claims to ‘optimisation’ that are, in fact, merely inventory management methods.
+Will Benton, CEO of GAINSystems was interviewed by SupplyChainBrain regarding Inventory Optimisation (see link below).
+In the interview he clarifies the definition of true optimisation and dispels many of the errant claims to ‘optimisation’ that are, in fact, merely inventory management methods.

 Watch the interview

 After achieving much success with its retail planning implementation, Australian supply chain consulting firm GRA has again partnered with Officeworks to develop the business’s planning function, including significant improvements to processes and systems, with the integration of GRA’s flagship forecasting and planning software, GAINS, and its IT platforms.

 With revenues of $1.5 billion and 150 stores, Officeworks is Australia's leading retailer and supplier of office products and solutions for home, business and education needs, and has joined GRA’s extensive list of blue-chip clients.
 Officeworks is Australia’s largest office supplies retailer, catering for households and businesses of every size with around 15,000 products across a range of departments.
 Officeworks provides customers with three easy ways to shop - in store, online or by phone.

 GRA Partner Luke Tomkin said: “We’re excited to help another retail client implement a truly demand-driven supply chain; especially one with such a significant footprint across Australia’s retail landscape.
 Officeworks offers its customers what they need, when they need it and at the lowest prices.
 Just in implementing this solution demonstrates its ongoing commitment to this promise.